martinkruge/datasci-fi/lesson2-recommender-systems.md

     ## 14 Crouching Tiger, Hidden Dragon (Wo hu cang long) (2000) 0.4730667    0
     ## 15                                       Casablanca (1942) 0.1414214    0

-Now that we've understood the calculations, let's get recommendations for one more user, 236:
+Now that we've understood the calculations, let's get recommendations for one more user, user 236:

 ``` r
 # recommendations for user 236